graphql-markdown/graphql-markdown/README.md

 ### Documentation options

-From `1.10.0`, the plugin allows disabling some of the Docusaurus documentation features:
+Use these options to tweak some of the Docusaurus documentation features:

 - `docOptions.pagination`: page buttons `Previous` and `Next` (default: `true`)
 - `docOptions.toc`: page table of content (default: `true`)